ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 ----------------------------------------

-When soils freeze, the power-law form of the ice impedance factor (section 7.4.1) can greatly decrease the hydraulic conductivity of the soil, leading to nearly impermeable soil layers.
+When soils freeze, the power-law form of the ice impedance factor (section :numref:`Hydraulic Properties`) can greatly decrease the hydraulic conductivity of the soil, leading to nearly impermeable soil layers.
 When unfrozen soil layers are present above relatively ice-rich frozen layers, the possibility exists for perched saturated zones.
 Lateral drainage from